jonmbake/jonbake.com/personal_constitution.md

 ### 4 - Live Debt Free/Be Non-Materialistic.

 Debt adds stress.
 Material possession will not make you happy.
-For happiness, see family and friends above.
+Relationships, purpose and

 ### 5 - Have a growth mindset.
 Always be Learning something new.